orientechnologies/orientdb-docs/src/etl/Transformer.md

   }
   ```

-- Asigns the field a fixed value:
+- Assigns the field a fixed value:

   ```json
   { "field":